Krassnig/CodeDraw/INTRODUCTION.md

 additionally specifies an interpolation method for rescaling the image.
 If not specified, `Interpolation.Bicubic` is chosen by default.

-Further details about Interpolation can be found in the CodeDraw [Interpolation enum](https://github.com/Krassnig/CodeDraw/blob/master/src/main/java/codedraw/Interpolation.java) or on the Wikipedia article on
+Further details about interpolation can be found in the CodeDraw [Interpolation enum](https://github.com/Krassnig/CodeDraw/blob/master/src/main/java/codedraw/Interpolation.java) or on the Wikipedia article on
 [Bicubic Interpolation](https://en.wikipedia.org/wiki/Bicubic_interpolation) and